FreeFeed/freefeed-server/doc/visibility-rules.md

 ### In code
 The post visibility rules calculates in the following places:
-* app/support/DbAdapter/visibility.js, notBannedCommentsSQL function.
+* app/support/DbAdapter/visibility.js, notBannedSQLFabric function.
 This makes
-  SQL filter to select non-banned comments.
+  SQL filter fabric to select non-banned comments/likes.
 * app/support/DbAdapter/visibility.js, getUsersWhoCanSeeComment function.
 This
   function returns list of users (IDs) who can see the given comment.
 * app/support/DbAdapter/visibility.js, isCommentBannedForViewer function.
 This